 “Carol our plane to LA left twelve hours ago!
 There is no way we can be in LA tomorrow morning at 8:45 A.M, when our flight was to leave to Honolulu with Margo and the other Kids Sea Campers.”

 Carol looks right at me and replies loudly, “OH … WE’RE GOING ALRIGHT!”

-Now, I am one of the most fortunate guys I know, because at that very moment, Carol could have, oh I don’t know, had an absolute crazy fit, but no, she just knew that somehow, the MacDonald family was going to make it to our much anticipated destination.
-Not to break her optimistic spirit, I decide the best course of action is to go along with this delusion to delay any possible inevitable but justified, release of tension that was most certainly going to come my way.
+Now, I am one of the most fortunate guys I know, because, at that very moment, Carol could have, oh I don’t know, had an absolute crazy fit, but no, she just knew that somehow, the MacDonald family was going to make it to our much-anticipated destination.
+Not to break her optimistic spirit, I decide the best course of action is to go along with this delusion to delay any possible inevitable but justified, the release of tension that was most certainly going to come my way.

 Next thing I know, I am sitting in front of my computer on Expedia, or Travelocity or “I don’t know” as I can’t really remember much about that moment.
 So I’m looking at a new possible alternative travel destination to (the Moon), knowing I had just about as much chance of getting there, as to YAP.
 My heart is not in it.
 Carol is sitting beside me, as is our son who now also knows of the dilemma.

 His first comment is, “Does this mean I have to go to school tomorrow?”

 “No, William, you don’t have to go to school tomorrow,” I replied.
 I then start thinking that our whole family is going to be hiding out in the house for the next two weeks with the curtains drawn so no one ever finds out about my massive blunder.
 Of course, this also means that we are going to have to Photoshop pictures of each of us on images that we downloaded from the internet of YAP and Palau sunsets.